F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

  - Hourly, which uses pay-as-you-go hourly billing
  - [BYOL](#byol-deploy-button) (bring your own license), which allows you to use an existing BIG-IP license.
+ - [Using BIG-IQ for licensing](#big-iq-licensing-deploy-button), which allows you to launch the template using an existing BIG-IQ device with a pool of licenses to license the BIG-IP VE(s).
 <br><br>

 #### Hourly deploy button